SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Inheritance

-Rare cases of Joubert syndrome are inherited in an X-linked recessive pattern.
-In these cases, the causative gene is located on the X chromosome, which is one of the two sex chromosomes.
-In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
-In females (who have two X chromosomes), a mutation would have to occur in both copies of the gene to cause the disorder.
-Because it is unlikely that females will have two altered copies of this gene, males are affected by X-linked recessive disorders much more frequently than females.
+In rare cases, the condition is inherited in an X-linked pattern.
+A condition is considered X-linked if the altered gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
+In males (who have only one X chromosome), a variant in the only copy of the gene in each cell is sufficient to cause the condition.
+In females (who have two copies of the X chromosome), one altered copy of the gene may or may not cause the condition.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 Other Names for This Condition